dominikmayer/JGivenGherkin/README.md

   Given an egg
     And some milk
-    and the ingredients "flour"
+    And the ingredients "flour"
-    and 3 teaspoons of salt
+    And 3 teaspoons of salt
-    and sugar for 1.5 Euro
+    And sugar for 1.5 Euro
    When the cook mangles everything to a dough
     And the cook fries the dough in a pan
    Then the resulting meal is a pan cake